JerryZhaoLab/JerryZhaoLab.github.io/members.md

   PhD, Konkuk University, Seoul, South Korea (2016)<br>
 <br>

 Sohyun got her PhD in molecular biotechnology from Konkuk University, South Korea.
 After graduation, she worked as a research professor at the Dongguk University and as a postdoc at the Korea Research Institute of Bioscience and Biotechnology (KRIBB).
 Before joining NYIT, Sohyun was a postdoc at the SUNY downstate medical center studying ECM proteins, angiogenesis, and neovascular diseases.
-In the Long Gene Lab, Sohyun is interested in integrating mouse genetics, genomics, and bioinformatics approaches to study the role of long genes in the brain. <br>
+In the Jerry Zhao Lab, Sohyun is interested in integrating mouse genetics, genomics, and bioinformatics approaches to study the role of long genes in the brain. <br>

  <br>
  <br>